Signo-Alaris/round-1-fizzbuzz/README.md

 **Cons**
 1. Doesn't actually print "the numbers from 1 to 100", also prints "Fizz $number" when the result should be "Fizz"
+1. `return 0;` doesn't need to be included by default, but it is always better to be explicit

 ## Jarek
 ```